remexre/ableC-skeleton/include/README.md

-This extension does not include header files, but if it did they would be placed here.
+This is where the extension's header files live.